Patient Access Specialist

 - Ensure proper medical billing and insurance claim submissions

 Begin your career as a Patient Access Specialist, where you will have immense potential for career advancement.
-The Oregon State Labor Market reports that in 2014, Patient Access Specialists were paid between $12 – $25 per hour, with an average wage of $16 an hour.
+Glassdoor reports that in 2020, Patient Access Specialists were paid an average wage of $31,000 per year.

 This is one of the most important and concentrated positions in healthcare, encompassing many different roles and responsibilities within a hospital setting.